DNA-styx/SBPP-Windmill-Dashboard/README.md

 ### Prerequisites

 * Working Sourcebans++ install 1.7.0 or higher, 1.8.0 recommended https://sbpp.github.io/

-* FTP or cancel access to upload files
+* FTP or cpanel access to upload files

 <p align="right">(<a href="#readme-top">back to top</a>)</p>